Area Scanners vs Light Curtains

 Wrap-up- Light Curtains

-Light Curtains respond quickly to even small objects and simplify routine tasks, pallet movement, and maintenance.
+Light curtains respond quickly to even small objects and simplify routine tasks, pallet movement, and maintenance.
+Light curtains are ideal where sub-millisecond reaction times are required, though they typically protect linear openings rather than full zones.

 Area Scanner Example